 Students spend a minimum of 50% of their time focusing on their education goals as part of our program.
 Most of the students that participate have dropped out of traditional school programs and many times haven’t been attending on a regular basis for several years.
-A primary requirement when they make application for our program is that they also re-enroll themselves into an education program (high school diploma or GED).
-We work with alternative schools in the area for high school diploma preparation and have an in-house GED program on campus.
-Students spend their mornings attending classes and then transition to our program in the afternoons.
+A primary requirement when they make application for our program is that they also re-enroll themselves into an education program and work towards earning their high school diploma.
+We understand that everyone learns differently and for that reason, we offer young people different options for high school diploma preparation.
+Options include Penn Foster High School that is done online at our training site, Choices High School and Stark High School.
+Students spend their mornings attending classes and then transition to the work readiness program in the afternoons.

 - Leadership Development